MercerK/SuperGoatLandWiki/docs/servers/goatMagic.md

 <img src="/assets/items/spellbook-crafting.png" />

-You'll need 6 essence, 2 magical goat horns, and 1 book.
+You'll need 8 essence and 1 book.
 This will give you a spellbook.

+* **Note**: This will change in the future.

 ## Controls